 Organisations that require frequent training often have one of their staff accredited as a facility trainer.

 Once you have received training you then need to become credentialed, which means sitting and passing an exam.
-Credentialing lasts two years after which time you should undertake refresher training and then resit the exam to maintain your credentialing.
+Credentialing lasts two years after which time you need to resit a FIM/WeeFIM exam.
+Once every 4 years you should undertake refresher training either at a face to face workshop or by accessing the online refresher course, and then resit the exam to maintain your credentialing.

 Are there any eligibility criteria for training?